 When configured to use Pass-Though Mode, Data Broker forwards data to an external service with a URL endpoint that supports Protocol Buffers or JSON, and the external service stores the data.

-To use Data Broker Pass-Through Mode, update the Data Broker application.properties file with the Packet Forwarding to External URL properties.
-For more information, see “Data Broker application.properties Configuration” in TechNote – Customizing Core Analytics and Data Broker.
+To use Data Broker Pass-Through Mode, update the databroker.properties.sample file with the Packet Forwarding to External URL properties.
+For more information, see “Data Broker Customization Properties” in TechNote – Customizing Core Analytics and Data Broker.